-This paper studies multi-rater performance evaluation and calibration.
-Specifically, we examine how supervisors use their discretion to weight multi-rater assessments and how calibration committees make decisions to adjust these employee performance evaluations.
-Using data from an e-commerce company, we document that supervisors use their discretion to weight multi-rater assessments consistent with the aim to improve the informativeness of employee performance evaluations by emphasizing (deemphasizing) ratings that are relatively more (less) informative.
-However, we find that these weighting efforts can be constrained by a high information load placed on the supervisor and supervisor bias.
-Furthermore, we document that calibration committees analyze the performance information provided and are less likely to adjust supervisors’ weighting decisions when the supervisor relied more strongly on more informative multi-raters’ assessments and when the supervisor provided more substantiated argumentation for their decision.
-We also find that the extent to which the calibration committee relies on different information sources depends on job type, and more focus is placed on those employee cases that are more suspect of supervisor bias.
+This paper studies two contemporary performance evaluation systems, multi-rater performance evaluation and calibration.
+Specifically, we use a rich dataset of performance evaluations at an e-commerce company to examine how supervisors use their discretion to weight multi-rater assessments and how calibration committees make decisions to adjust these weighting decisions.
+We document that supervisors use their discretion to weight multi-rater assessments consistent with the aim of improving the informativeness of employee performance evaluations by emphasizing (deemphasizing) ratings that are relatively more (less) informative.
+However, we find that these weighting efforts can be constrained by a high information load placed on the supervisor.
+Furthermore, we document that calibration committees analyze the performance information provided and are less likely to adjust supervisors’ weighting decisions when they are more in line with emphasizing more informative multi-raters assessments as well as when the supervisor provided more substantiated argumentation for their decision.
+In contrast to the constraining role of a high information load on supervisors’ weighting efforts, we find that calibration committees consider the available information more strongly when the information load is high.